hyex-research/AquaFetch/docs/source/rainfall_runoff.rst

 They all contain observed streamflow and meteological data as time series.
 These are named as ``dynamic features``.
 The physical catchment properties are included as ``static features``.
-Although each data source has a dedicated class, however :py:class:`water_datasets.RainfallRunoff` class can be used to access all the datasets.
+Although each data source has a dedicated class, however :py:class:`water_datasets.rr.RainfallRunoff` class can be used to access all the datasets.

 .. list-table:: Stations per Source